davider3/hot_wheels/README.md

 ### Microcontrollers

 I have choosen to use the [Xiao ESP32S3](https://www.seeedstudio.com/XIAO-ESP32S3-Sense-p-5639.html) because it has built in wifi and BLE as well as a camera module all while being about the size of my thumb nail.
 Because I don't want to solder headers on the the ESP32S3 I am using a [Xiao nRF52840](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) that I have on hand for some of the breadboard testing such as with the motors.
-It is very similar to the ESP32S3
+It is very similar to the ESP32S3 both in how it's programmed and it's pinouts.

 ### Motors